 Well, let it be known throughout the land that “we, the people” have gotten a little more creative with our music-making.
 I offer two videos as proof.

 America: A Land of Immigrants

 The second song, “Sailing to Philadelphia,” is off Mark Knopfler’s second solo album released in September 2000.
 It is a duet between Knopfler and James Taylor, who play two English surveyors pondering moving to America, this supposed land of opportunity.
-The lyrics reveal what Charles Mason and Jeremiah Dixon accomplish in the new world (Hint: their last names).
-It affirms what should be obvious to all: America is great because it is a land of immigrants.
-Published by Moncef Kahia and courtesy of YouTube:
+The lyrics reveal what Charles Mason and Jeremiah Dixon accomplished in the new world (Hint: their last names).
+Published by Moncef Kahia via YouTube: